-Fair Value is the amount for which an asset could be

-Finance Lease A lease that transfers substantially all the risks and rewards incidental to ownership of an asset to the Lessee.
+Fair Value Fair Value is the amount for which an asset could be incidental to ownership of an asset to the Lessee.
 The payments usually cover the full cost of the asset together with a return for the cost of finance.